j19sch/j19sch.github.io/blog/2019/getting-name-from-name-name-in-python-an-engineering-problem/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2019/08/26/getting-name-from-name-name-in-python-an-engineering-problem/).*
+*This post was originally published on my old blog.*